 - Put the top on the container and place into the refrigerator for at least 2 hours or overnight.

-*Option to sub out the Greek yogurt for coconut cream or with nothing at all.
+- *For a vegan option, you can sub out the Greek yogurt for a plant-based yogurt or with nothing at all.
 If you overnight oats are too thick in the morning, add a splash more of milk.

 - Serving Size: 1/2